 Trying to configure new space and dealing with buildings and landlords can be a messy practice.
 I hope your organizations are able to come to grips with your own office space dilemmas in the coming year.

-Then it off to New York City for Radio Ink’s “Forecast 2025” conference.
+Then it was off to New York City for Radio Ink’s “Forecast 2025” conference.
 This was a challenging event to book this year given the many forks in the road being faced by the radio broadcasting industry in the U.S.

 In fact, if “inflection points” was a drinking game, there would have been a lot of hammered broadcasters at the Harvard Club this week.

 As we near the 5-year mark since COVID began, it was clear to me radio has still not recovered from the throes of the pandemic.
-Session after session at “Forecast’ was full of verbal hand-wringing, trying to navigate through the economy, the expanding media landscape, and broadcast radio’s increasingly smaller role in the grand scheme of things.
+Session after session at “Forecast” was full of verbal hand-wringing, trying to navigate through the economy, the expanding media landscape, and broadcast radio’s increasingly smaller role in the grand scheme of things.

 Even radio veterans know the medium has long-struggled to attain a level of respect amidst media giants.
 In the old days, radio battled newspapers and television – the media behemoths of the last half of the last century.
 Now, of course, it’s the Internet that has assumed the star role, continuously sucking more dollars out of the pie.